$\mathbf{O}(D,D)$ completion of the Friedmann equations

 More generally, there are expanding solutions for $h=k=0$ and $\Lambda > 0$ with positive $m= \sqrt{\Lambda/2}$~\cite{Mueller:1989in} given by \be e^{2\phi(t)}=C_{\phi}\frac{\tanh^{\sqrt{3}}\big(m(t-t_{0})\big)}{\sinh\big(2m(t-t_{0})\big)}\,,\qquad a^{2}(t) = a_{0}^{2} \tanh^{\sqrt{\frac{4}{3}}}\big(m(t-t_{0})\big)\,, \ee which is real and positive for $t>t_{0}$, and

 which is similarly defined for $t<t_{0}$ and can be obtained from \eqref{SOLL} by a combined spatial T-duality (Table~\ref{Trule}) and time-reversal transformation.
 On the other hand, acting with T-duality or time reversal alone produces collapsing solutions.
+Note that \eqref{SOLL} describes a decelerating expansion, whereas \eqref{SOLL2} is an accelerating solution.
 The static solution \eqref{linearphi} may be derived by taking large-$t$ limits of~\eqref{SOLL} and~\eqref{SOLL2}: specifically, \eqref{SOLL} converges to the negative-sign case of~\eqref{linearphi} as $t\rightarrow\infty$, while \eqref{SOLL2} similarly converges to the positive-sign case as $t\rightarrow -\infty$, with $C_{\phi} = \half e^{2\phi_{0}}$.
-For further discussion of linear dilaton solutions, see \cite{Bekaert:2016isw}.
+For further discussion of linear dilaton solutions in DFT, see \cite{Bekaert:2016isw}.